bhavik25-cpu/javascript_interview_thory/README.md

 **WHAT IS JAVASCRIPT**

 JavaScript is a high-level, interpreted programming language primarily used for creating interactive and dynamic content on websites.
 It is a core technology for web development and is supported by all major web browsers, making it a crucial part of front-end development.
 JavaScript allows developers to add functionality, interactivity, and dynamic behavior to web pages.

+avaScript was originally created by a developer named Brendan Eich in 1995.
+He developed it while working at Netscape, and he actually created the first version in just about 10 days.
+Of course, it has evolved a lot since then.

+Now, what is JavaScript exactly?
+In simple terms, it's a programming language that's mainly used inside web browsers to make websites do more than just sit there and look pretty.
+It makes them respond to user actions, like clicking buttons or filling out forms, and it can update parts of the page without reloading everything.

+As for how it works, when you open a webpage, your browser runs the JavaScript code that the page includes.
+The browser has something called a JavaScript engine (like V8 in Chrome) that reads and executes the code, making the page interactive.

+So in an interview, you might say: "JavaScript was created by Brendan Eich in the mid-90s to make web pages interactive.
+It works by running inside your web browser and lets websites respond to what you do, making the whole experience a lot more dynamic."
+That should give them a clear and easy-to-understand answer!

 Here are some key characteristics and uses of JavaScript:

 1. Client-Side Scripting: JavaScript is primarily used on the client side (in the web browser) to enhance the user experience by providing dynamic content, form validation, and interactivity.